Pacific-wide/HomeostaticSynapse/README.md

 # Title

-This repository is the official implementation of Homeostasis-Inspired Continual Learning: Learning to Control Structural Regularization
+This repository is the official implementation of Homeostasis-Inspired Continual Learning: Learning to Control Structural Regularization.

 ## Requirements